 Indianapolis Construction Site Eye Injury Attorney

 Although managers and superiors at construction sites are required by law to provide eye protection for their workers, this does not always happen.
-Without eye protection, construction workers are at risk of sustaining a severe eye injury that can result in blindness.
-The attorneys at Golitko & Daly in Indianapolis, Indiana, can represent you if you have received an eye injury at a construction site, and fight to seek damages for your losses.
-We have been successfully representing workers who have been hurt on construction sites for decades, helping them to recover from their accident.
+Without eye protection, construction workers are at risk of suffering a severe eye injury that can result in blindness.
+The attorneys at Golitko & Daly, P.C., in Indianapolis, Indiana, can represent you if you have received an eye injury at a construction site and fight to seek damages for your losses.
+We have been successfully representing workers who have been hurt on construction sites for decades, helping them recover from their accident.

 Construction Site Eye Injuries

 Since workplace eye injuries can lead to permanent vision impairment or blindness, employers are required to follow strict eye protection guidelines, per the Occupational Safety and Health Administration (OSHA).
 Workers must be provided eye and face protection if exposed to harmful or toxic substances, acids, molten metal, radiation, flying objects, or chemicals in liquid, gaseous or vapor form.
 Despite these requirements, a National Institute for Occupational Safety and Health (NIOSH) study found that more than 10,600 construction workers miss work each year due to eye injury.

 As if this statistic were not shocking enough, another study has found that most of these injuries were a direct result of the employer’s inadequate safety measures.
 Specifically, employers or managers do not offer proper training on eye safety or provide the correct protective devices.
 According to the Bureau of Labor Statistics (BLS), 60% of workers who endure on-the-job eye injuries were either not wearing protective eyewear or wearing the wrong type of eye protection at the time of injury.

 Every year, about 10,600 workers in construction endure eye injuries that force them to miss work, and many of these accidents are due to management’s failures to provide safety measures and protections.